The Clear Edge

 The Executive Summary

-• Who this is for: Operators and founders already around $100K/month with a signal grid, offer stack, delegation systems, time fence, and dashboard in place, but still working 50–52 hours weekly and wondering why growth feels slow and fragmented.
+• Who this is for: Operators and founders around $100K/month with a signal grid, offer stack, delegation systems, time fence, and dashboard, still working 50–52 hours weekly while growth feels slow and fragmented.

-• The Integration Gap Problem: You’re running eight separate systems instead of one operating system, so strategic hours sit idle, quarterly projects feel random, and you get results like $97K → $115K in 12 months (+19%) when your existing infrastructure could support 30–55% growth.
+• The integration gap problem: You’re running eight separate systems instead of one operating system, so strategic hours idle, quarterly projects feel random, and you sit at $97K → $115K in 12 months (+19%) with capacity for 30–55% growth.

-• What you’ll learn: You’ll learn the five-layer Founder’s OS Framework—the Signal Layer, Execution Layer, Capacity Layer, Time Layer, and Energy Layer—plus integration moves that connect The Five Numbers, The 3% Lever, The Delegation Map, The Time Fence, and The Founder Fuel System into one self-optimizing machine.
+• What you’ll learn: The five-layer Founder’s OS Framework—Signal Layer, Execution Layer, Capacity Layer, Time Layer, Energy Layer—and how The Clear Edge OS, The Five Numbers, The 3% Lever, The Delegation Map, The Time Fence, and The Founder Fuel System run as one machine.

-• What changes if you apply it: Metrics automatically trigger protocols, improvements route to the right owners, time fences protect Tier 1–2 work, and you shift from 52 hours at $108K with scattered initiatives to 30 hours at $167K after 12 months as the OS compounds across Signal → Execution → Capacity → Time → Energy.
+• What changes if you apply it: Metrics trigger protocols, owners are pre-assigned, time fences protect Tier 1–2 work, and you shift from 52 hours at $108K with scattered initiatives to 30 hours at $167K after 12 months as the OS compounds across layers.

 Written by Nour Boustani for $100K-month founders and operators who want a 30-hour Founder’s OS that scales to $150K+ without adding systems, sacrificing health, or living in permanent firefighting mode.

-You’re running eight separate systems when you need one integrated operating system.
+You’re running eight separate systems when you need one integrated Founder’s OS.

 A consultant at $115K/month had this exact problem after two years of building: